Rio de Janeiro

 - Statue of Christ the Redeemer

-- Leaving the port, we head towards Laranjeiras to reach the Cosme Velho train station.
-Once there, we board the train taking us to the top of Corcovado mountain at the basis of the statue of Christ the Redeemer.
+- From the port, we make out way towards the Cosme Velho neighbourhood, we board the train taking us to the top of Corcovado mountain at the basis of the statue of Christ the Redeemer.

 - The statue, the most important symbol of Rio de Janeiro, weighs 1145 tons, it is made of stone and cement and is 30 metres high.
 It is located on an 8-metre-high pedestal on top of a mountain at 709 metres above-sea-level.
 We enjoy the amazing 360° view of the city, beaches, Guanabara bay and Pão de Açucar (Sugarloaf Mountain).

-- On our way down, we pass through the Tijuca forest, where we can admire the fantastic vegetation of one the largest urban natural reserves in Brazil.
+- On our way down, we admire the Tijuca forest with its fantastic vegetation.
+It is one the largest urban natural reserves in Brazil.

 - The transfer to Corcovado mountain takes approximately 20 minutes.

-- When busy, train waiting times may be longer.
+- When busy, train/cable car waiting times may be longer.

 - Lifts and escalators to the statue are not active in the event of adverse weather conditions.

 - Should the train stations be very busy, transfers may be carried out by coach.